core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable" align="center"}

 The Listen-To-Multicast-Responses Option includes the byte serialization of a CBOR array.
 This specifies transport-specific message information required for listening to the multicast notifications of a group observation, and intended to the proxy adjacent to the origin server sending those notifications.
-In particular, the serialized CBOR array has the same format specified in {{sssec-transport-specific-encoding}} for the 'tp_info' parameter of the informative response defined {{ssec-server-side-informative}}.
+In particular, the serialized CBOR array has the same format specified in {{sssec-transport-specific-encoding}} for the 'tp_info' parameter of the informative response defined in {{ssec-server-side-informative}}.

 The Listen-To-Multicast-Responses Option is of class U for OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.